Payroll of the home employee employed by an individual

 Compensation includes the paid leave allowance.

-The hourly wage is increased by 10% in respect of paid leave.
+The hourly wage is increased by 10% paid leave.

 Working hours equal to or greater than 32 hours per month

-The paid leave allowance is paid when the leave is taken.
+Paid leave allowance shall be paid when the leave is taken.

 FYI